nicoleka1/CarRentalProject/README.md

 Postcondition:  User information is successfully updated.

 Main Flow:
-1. Admin navigates to the user management section.
+1. Admin navigates to a screen: users, admins, cars, location or rentals.
+2. Admin pushed the add button.
+3. Admin is fowarded to the add screen.
+4. Admin fills in the field in the form.
+5.
-2. Admin selects a user to edit.
+6. Admin selects a user to edit.
-3. Admin modifies the user's information (e.g., name, email, address).
+7. Admin modifies the user's information (e.g., name, email, address).
-4. Admin saves the changes.
+8. Admin saves the changes.

 Alternate Flows:
 Invalid input: If the admin provides invalid information, system displays error messages.